With the Emmys approaching, let’s look back at the best show that HBO has aired this year IMHO; Chernobyl – a show that quickly became a legend.

 Episode 5: Vichnaya Pamyat

-Vichnaya Pamyat means Memory Eternal.
+Vichnaya Pamyat means Memory Eternal, in Russian.
 It’s a fitting title for the finale of Chernobyl because it’s all about closure and memory, closing the story and emphasizing how important it is that we all remember, and also learn from it.

 This episode is about the trial.
 The show just turned into a courtroom drama and a very good one.
 After several people testify, it’s Legasov’s turn to say his piece.
 Will he tell the truth and risk his life?
 Because if he does testify that lies are responsible for it all, he might face consequences.
 But he does just that.
 And the entire episode builds fantastically towards, well… an explosion, quite literally.
 We finally get to see THE explosion as Legasov explains how it happened.